Why Your Toilet Has A Sewage Smell and How to Remove It

 Why Does My Toilet Smell Like Urine/Sewage?

-There are 2 barriers that prevent your toilet from emitting a foul sewage smell.
-The first one is the toilet wax ring and the second is the water at the bottom of the bowl.
+Two barriers prevent your toilet from emitting a foul sewage smell.
+The first is the toilet wax ring, and the second is the water at the bottom of the bowl.

-A toilet wax ring is a a round piece of molded wax that is sandwiched between the bottom of the toilet and the top of the closet flange.
+A toilet wax ring is a round piece of molded wax sandwiched between the toilet’s bottom and the top of the closet flange.
 A properly sealing wax ring is both watertight and airtight.

-If your toilet is smelling like sewage, it is highly likely that the wax ring is not sealing therefore allowing sewer gases and wastewater to leak through it.
-It could also be caused by a clogged vent stack, meaning that sewer gases have nowhere to exit the drain line.
+If your toilet smells like sewage, it is highly likely that the wax ring is not sealing, allowing sewer gases and wastewater to leak through it.
+It could also be caused by a clogged vent stack, meaning sewer gases have nowhere to exit the drain line.

-When you toilet is smelling like urine, the wax ring could be failing to seal around the toilet allowing urine to leak through it.
-In some instances, it could be caused by male members of the family especially young boys who miss the target while peeing.
-When the pee trapped under the seat dries, it smells horribly.
+When your toilet smells like urine, the wax ring could fail to seal around the toilet allowing urine to leak through it.
+In some instances, it could be caused by male members of the family, especially young boys who miss the target while peeing.
+When the pee trapped under the seat dries, it smells unpleasant.

-Replacing your toilet wax ring or unclogging a blocked vent stack/drainpipe will most of the time remove the bad smell from your toilet.
-Make sure also that the water level in the bowl is properly adjusted.
+Replacing your toilet wax ring or unclogging a blocked vent stack/drainpipe will, most of the time, remove the bad smell from your toilet.
+Make sure also that the water level in the bowl is adjusted correctly.

-In a proper functioning toilet drain, the sewer gases are supposed to escape through the vent stack which runs out through the roof of the house.
-If either the drainpipe or vent stack are clogged, the sewer gases will build up inside these pipes.
+In a properly functioning toilet drain, the sewer gases are supposed to escape through the vent stack, which runs out through the roof of the house.
+If the drainpipe or vent stack is clogged, the sewer gases will build up inside these pipes.

-A clogged toilet drainpipe should be unclogged as soon as possible to prevent a backup.
-That will be a tougher and expensive repair.
+To prevent a backup, a clogged toilet drainpipe should be unclogged as soon as possible.
+That will be a more laborious and more expensive repair.

 1. Toilet Bubbles When Flushed

 At the bottom of the toilet bowl, there is always a constant amount of water.
-This is possible because of the toilet’s P trap which is U-shaped.
+This is possible because of the toilet’s U-shaped P trap.

-This water prevents sewer gases from coming up into your bathroom and entire house.
+This water prevents sewer gases from entering your bathroom and the entire house.
 Instead, the sewer gases move out through the vent stuck.

-If the vent stuck is has a blockade, the sewer gases will pile up inside the stuck and when the pressure is more than the toilet P-trap water can contain, it starts escaping through the water inform of bubbles and you might hear a gurgling sound.
+If the vent stuck has a blockade, the sewer gases will pile up inside the stuck, and when the pressure is more than the toilet P-trap water can contain, it starts escaping through the water, informing of bubbles, and you might hear a gurgling sound.

-A clogged toilet drainpipe means waste cannot flow down to the city sewer lines.
-As a result, toilet waste and sewer gases will pile up inside the drainpipe and eventually be forced out of the P-trap which lead into your toilet and bathroom smelling of sewer gases.
+A clogged toilet drainpipe means waste cannot flow to the city sewer lines.
+As a result, toilet waste and sewer gases will pile up inside the drainpipe and eventually be forced out of the P-trap, which leads into your toilet and bathroom smelling of sewer gases.

 2. Bathtub Drains Gurgles When The Toilet is Flushed

-Sometimes it is not only the toilet’s drain that is clogged but rather the main house drainpipe.
-The toilet and bathtub drain are connected to the main house drain.
+Sometimes it is clogged not only the toilet’s drain but also the main house drainpipe.
+The toilet and bathtub drain is connected to the main house drain.

-If this is the case, waste will not be flowing out of your house but will pile up in the drain.
-Unlike a toilet bowl which has water at the bottom to contain sewer gases, your bathtub drain doesn’t.
+If this is the case, waste will not flow out of your house but will pile up in the drain.
+Unlike a toilet bowl with bottled water to contain sewer gases, your bathtub drain doesn’t.

 As a result, all the sewer gases in the drainage system will escape through the bathtub drain, often with a gurgling sound.
 The entire bathroom will therefore smell of sewer gases.